-Human rights defender Ahmed Mansoor detained in poor conditions and solitary confinement
+Human rights defender Ahmed Mansoor facing new terrorism charges in "UAE87" trial

-Human rights defender Ahmed Mansoor detained in poor conditions and solitary confinement
+Human rights defender Ahmed Mansoor facing new terrorism charges in "UAE87" trial

 On March 20, 2017, Ahmed Mansoor was arrested in his home and subsequently disappeared and held in an unknown location by Emirati security forces.
 On May 29, 2018 Mansoor was sentenced, on charges relating to his human rights activism, to ten years imprisonment, a fine and probation terms.
-He is currently being detained at Al Sadr prison where he is held in solitary confinement, in an isolation ward, for prolonged periods.
+He is currently being detained at al-Sadr prison where he is held in solitary confinement, in an isolation ward, for prolonged periods.
+On December 7, 2023, a new mass trial began before the Abu Dhabi Federal Court of Appeal, where Mansoor is being retried for new terrorism charges.

 Ahmed Mansoor is a prominent human rights defender who has experienced physical assaults, death threats, and government surveillance.
 Since 2011, he has been subject to a travel ban.